 1.3.
 Grouping files together

 This is an option that makes it possible to group files together when you rename to date format and want to use exact same time value for the files.

+In the above example to the right, are the pictures IMG_9256.JPG and IMG_9256.CR2 matched together.
 This means that both IMG_9256.JPG and IMG_9256.CR2 will use time value from IMG_9256.JPG when they are renamed to the date format.